 Rusty Clapper Breaks a Leg

 When Rusty came to he lifted his head a little.
-The sun was bright and warm up in the twenty acre plot on Crow Hill.
+The sun was bright and warm up in the twenty-acre plot on Crow Hill.
 He could make out the looming dark shadows of his three large workhorses standing ahead, their heads shaking off the black flies and getting impatient.

 Big Sam was smart enough to stop the team when they hit the rock plowing.
 A younger team might have spooked and ran, killing Rusty and breaking the plowshare.
 Rusty loved having big Sam in the furrow as he set the pace for the other two horses.
-He could see the evener had came right off the plow and the pull beam lay on the ground, The trip for the plow might have been rusted up some as it never sprung when it collided with the huge rock.
+He could see the evener had come right off the plow and the pull beam lay on the ground, The trip for the plow might have been rusted up some as it never sprung when it collided with the huge rock.
 He sure was a lucky guy a little.
 But he was in a great deal of pain in his left leg.
 He winced and lay back down as the horses shook their heads, annoyed by the flies swarming around them.

 Rusty and Evelyn always had a rule that they would eat dinner together no matter what at 6 P.M. sharp, and if one was not there, each should go find the other.
 The boys had their own jobs off the farm now, so it was just the two of them and a basset hound they called Sherlock, who mostly laid under the table.
 Rusty left a note for Evelyn that we would be on the Crow Hill lot plowing with the horses.
-When rusty checked his watch out in the damp furrow under the big sky it was only 2 P.M.
+When Rusty checked his watch out in the damp furrow under the big sky it was only 2 P.M.
 So he had some time.
 He knew it would be a long fours hours.

-The tree had a large bough that reached out over the water and if a kid claimed up there and if he was brave, a good cannon ball splash could be made from leaping off.
+The tree had a large bough that reached out over the water and if a kid claimed up there and if he was brave, a good cannonball splash could be made from leaping off.
 Out in the pond where you could play all day knocking each other off the big tractor tire inner tube, out where you could scoop up tadpoles and minnows in your hands.
 A cloud drifted over top Rusty that look like a plow.
 “Real funny.” said Rusty out loud to the Lord.
 “Real funny.”

 The horses were being quite good, standing still as they all spent time out there together, on Crow Hill, while they all waited for Evelyn to get home and come to find them.
 Rusty was doing better than expected with the pain as he lay in the furrow.
 There were a lot of things he might have done differently in his life now that he had time to think about it out there on the ground as he watched a few sparrows dive and dart above his head.

 Rusty Clapper thought maybe he should call his brother as he reflected some.
 Maybe he was a bit to hard and judgmental way back when Randy decided to sell his half of the cows and leave the farm to take on a factory job.
-Rusty seen it as a bit selfish, and a betrayal of what their father worked so hard for all those years.
+Rusty saw it as a bit selfish and a betrayal of what their father had worked so hard for all those years.
 But maybe the guy just wanted to be happy, and plus Mama would be disappointed with the falling out they had if she were still alive.
 Rusty must have dozed off some in the furrow behind the horses with the plow with thoughts of his mother’s comforting smile.

 Rusty thought he heard his name but was not sure until he heard the barking and yelp of old Sherlock , his hound, coming his way.